anvo25/vlms-are-biased/examples/task2_logos/car_logos/README.md

-# Task 2: Counting stripes in Adidas shoes and curves in Nike shoes
+# Task 2: Counting circles in Audi, points in Mercedes, and prongs in Maserati logos

 ## Prompts